 Collapse section

-The Act Respecting Health Services and Social Services in Québec defines the terms accident and incident, and clarifies the need for disclosure of such events to patients.5
+The Act to make the health and social services system more effective in Québec defines the terms accident and incident, and clarifies the need for disclosure of such events to patients.5

 The Code of Ethics of Physicians in Québec states that "A physician must, as soon as possible, inform his patient or the latter's legal representative of an accident or complication which is likely to have or which has had a significant impact on his state of health or personal integrity."2